 Required for English majors.
 This course introduces students to career possibilities.
 Students assess their attitudes toward potential areas of employment through investigation of the duties and responsibilities of professionals in the discipline.
+Core outcomes met: CI, V.

 Introduction to Creative Writing